Learn the process of tooth removal

 What are wisdom teeth?

 The providers at Kellerman Dental describe the wisdom teeth, or third molars, as teeth that erupt near the back of the mouth during the late teen or early adult years.
 These teeth often do not have room to come through and typically become impacted.
-This can be painful and lead patients to seek extraction.
+That can be painful and lead patients to seek extraction.
 Additionally, because the teeth are so far back in the mouth, they can be difficult to floss and brush, putting the entire smile at risk of cavities and periodontal disease.
-This is why the wisdom teeth are often removed by a dentist, sometimes before they become a concern.
+That is why wisdom teeth are often removed by a dentist, sometimes before they become a concern.

 What are the types of teeth removal that are performed?